-We have many volunteer opportunities to suit your interests, skills and availability.
+We have volunteer opportunities to suit a variety of interests, skills and availability.
 Here are a few current needs:

-Building repair and maintenance; Programs and events (setup/cleanup, assist with running programs)
+building repair and maintenance; cabin renovation; programs and events (setup/cleanup, assist with running programs)

-Volunteers are critical to our success - and we have terrific ones we'd like to thank and shine a light on! (listed alphabetically)
+Volunteers are critical to our success - and we have some terrific ones we'd like to thank and shine a light on!

 Ksawery (Zack) Biskup

 Zack is studying Environmental Science at William Paterson University.
 His interests include climatology, deep ocean drilling, water quality, and bioremediation.
 In his free time he likes to rock climb, hike, and read.
-Zack has assisted with our opening day, building demolition and renovation, and painting the bathrooms.
+Zack assisted with our opening day, building demolition and renovation, and painting.
 He says: "I heard about The Weis Center as a student at Ryerson Middle School (Ringwood) when we went on a field trip to the Center to learn about outdoor survival techniques, birds, and to appreciate nature.
 I remember going back when it had closed (in 2012) and I just felt somewhat crushed, like a piece of my childhood had dissipated.
 When I heard they opened up again I jumped at the opportunity to volunteer.
-I know visiting the Weis Center gave me an appreciation of the natural world, which helped shape my future.
-If one other person can visit The New Weis Center and feel the same way, I know the dedicated staff and I have done our job."
+I know visiting the Weis Center gave me an appreciation of the natural world, which helped shape my future."

 Coming soon... bios for more of our wonderful volunteers, including: